KiandaBPM/KiandaBPM.github.io/form-designer.md

 ## Input fields

-Kianda forms usability is brought to life with the help of the various input fields available that are specifically adapted to work  both in mobile, tablet or desktop modes.
+Kianda forms usability is brought to life with the help of the various input fields available that are specifically adapted to work in mobile, tablet or desktop modes.

-From the textbox, date picker, numeric input, file upload and table Kianda offers a flexible array of controls that can be adjusted to work with a myriad of scenarios.
+From the textbox, date picker, numeric input, file upload and table, Kianda offers a flexible array of controls that can be adjusted to work with a myriad of scenarios.

 Key properties of fields: